juanluisbaptiste/docker-otrs/README.md

     OTRS_CUSTOMER_SKIN: "ivory"

+### Custom skin
 If you are adding your own skins, the easiest way is create your own `Dockerfile` inherited from this image and then `COPY` the skin files there.
+Take a look at the [official documentation](http://doc.otrs.com/doc/manual/developer/stable/en/html/skins.html) on instructions on how to create one.
 You can also set all the environment variables in there too, for example:

     FROM juanluisbaptiste/otrs:latest
     MAINTAINER Foo Bar <foo@bar.com>